![Customer Service CV Example [+Skills Template]](https://cdn-images.zety.com/pages/customer_service_cv_example_2.jpg?fit=crop&h=250&dpr=2)

 This guide will show you:

-Here's a sample CV for a nurse made using our CV builder.
+Here's a sample CV for nurses made using our CV builder.

 Want to save time and have your CV ready in 5 minutes?
 Try our CV builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 18 CV templates and create your CV here.